James B. Macelwane Medal

 The James B. Macelwane Medal is awarded annually by the American Geophysical Union to three to five early career scientists (no more than 10 years beyond having received their Ph.D.).
 It is named after James B. Macelwane, a Jesuit priest and one of the pioneers of seismology.
-The medal is regarded as the highest honor for young scientists in the field of Geological and Planetary Sciences.
+The medal is regarded as the highest honor for young scientists in the field of Earth and Planetary Sciences.
 In 1984, Mary Hudson became the first woman to receive the award.